stwalsh4118/hermes/docs/api-specs/infrastructure/infrastructure-api.md

 - Grace period must be >= 0
 - Cleanup interval must be > 0
 - Segment path cannot be empty
+- Batch size must be > 0
+- Trigger threshold must be > 0
+- Trigger threshold must be < batch size
 - Returns error if validation fails

 **Example Error Handling:**